dexuby/eldenring-save-manager/README.md

 Download the latest release (or compile the project yourself) then run it from your command line using: ```java -jar eldenring-save-manager-<version>.jar```

-To select a menu option simply type the number from the brackets in-front and confirm it by pressing enter.
+To select a menu option simply type the number from the brackets in-front and submit it by pressing enter.

 ## Features